 Apple Ad Blocking

 Growth of online spending could slow down due to Apple Inc.’s (NASDAQ:AAPLC) plan to block the ability to track users on its Safari browser, according to some experts.
-Apple’s announcement came after a similar move by Alphabet Inc.’s (NASDAQ:GOOGA) Google related to types of ads and approaches in its Chrome browser.
+Apple’s announcement came after a similar move by Alphabet Inc.’s (NASDAQ:GOOGC) Google related to types of ads and approaches in its Chrome browser.

 Morgan Stanley (NYSE:MSD) predicts the new approach by Apple and Google could affect nearly 40% of the market which accounts for $28 billion in annual spending.
 This could have a significant impact on companies like Facebook and Google that rely on advertising for revenue.